grantHaataja/AILEE/README.md

 Remember to follow the administrator's instructions, and if you ever get stuck, a log of your conversations will be saved in AILEE's filesystem.

+# Setup

+Install requirements via `pip install -r requirements.txt` in the main folder.

+If running on Windows `pip install windows-curses`.

 The original game was developed on repl.it, the link is [Here](https://repl.it/@grantHaataja/AILEE).